-Engaging leaders also find ways to assign meaningful challenging work for employees that links with employees’ personal values.
-Through a process of job crafting (Wrzesniewski & Dutton, 2001), engaging leaders collaborate with employees to modify job tasks, build in meaningful interactions with key internal and external customers, or reframe the context, meaning, and impact of the work so employees appreciate the value they bring to their organizations.
+Engaging leaders skilled in effective communication also find ways to assign meaningful challenging work for employees that links with employees’ personal values.
+Through a process of job crafting (Wrzesniewski & Dutton, 2001), engaging leaders collaborate with employees to modify job tasks, build in meaningful interactions with key internal and external customers, or reframe the context, meaning, and impact of the work so remote workers appreciate the value they bring to their organizations.
 In speaking to several organizations about engagement during the pandemic, job crafting was a major topic of interest.

 - Nurture employees by supporting career development.

 Lack of career development is one of the main reasons people leave their jobs.
 Employees, especially Millenials, value jobs that fast-track growth and offer substantial career opportunities.
-Although responsibility for career development is three-way (the employee is the driver and the organization provides the support system), the leader acts as the coach and facilitator.
-Nurturing leaders engage in a multitude of behaviors, including getting to know each employees’ skills and capabilities, discussing their career aspirations, providing challenging (stretch) activities and opportunities, increasing employees’ visibility to different parts of the organization, and providing regular feedback and support to employees especially related to training.
-This is particularly critical during pandemic times as employees worry about their own jobs and careers, and often require additional support with new technologies for virtual work, and possibly new skills as many organizations downsized and restructured.
+Although responsibility for career development is three-way (the employee is the driver and the organization provides the support system), the remote leader acts as the coach and facilitator.
+Nurturing leaders engage in a multitude of behaviors, including getting to know each employees' skills and capabilities, discussing their career aspirations, providing challenging (stretch) activities and opportunities, increasing employees' visibility to different parts of the organization, and providing regular feedback and support to employees especially related to training.
+This is particularly critical during pandemic times as employees in the remote workforce worry about their own jobs and careers, and often require additional support with new technologies for virtual work, and possibly new skills as many organizations downsize and restructure.